AxonIQ/reference-guide/configuring-infrastructure-components/event-processing/event-processors.md

         .addMessageSource("eventSourceA", eventSourceA)
         .addMessageSource("eventSourceB", eventSourceB)
-        .longPollingSource("eventSourceA") // Overrides eventSourceB as the longPollingStream .trackedEventComparator(priorityA) // where priorityA is a comparator prioritizing events from eventSourceA .build();
+        .longPollingSource("eventSourceA") // Overrides eventSourceB as the longPollingStream .trackedEventComparator(priorityA) // Where 'priorityA' is a comparator prioritizing events from eventSourceA .build();
 ```